 Assignment: Write a well-organized persuasive essay on one of the following topic areas.
-You may use as sources any of the essays in our textbook and any of the films we have viewed.
-In addition, you will need to use two or three outside sources (books, newspaper or magazine articles, or online sources).
+You may use as sources any of the relevant essays in our textbook and any of the films we have viewed.
+In addition, you will need to use at least two outside sources.
 Remember: (1) You must have a thesis guiding your essay: what is your controlling idea or argument?
-How will you explain and support that argument, using information from your sources (as well as from your own experience, if you wish).
+Explain and support that argument, using information from your sources (as well as from your own experience, if you wish).
 (2) It’s often effective to argue against views you disagree with, as well as offering ideas from writers who share your opinions.
 (3) You must use textual sources, along with any discussion of films, images, or personal experience.
 (4) Document your sources carefully.
-You must use in-text citations and you must have a Works Cited list that includes complete information on all of your sources.
-When writing your paper, please refer to the MLA documentation guidelines (http://owl.english.purdue.edu/owl/resource/747/01/), as demonstrated during our research session in class.
-Document your sources responsibly.
-Plagiarism will not be tolerated.
-Plagiarized papers will receive the grade of F and may not be rewritten.

 Choose one of the following topics:

 3. Rewrite and expand any previous essay.
-If you choose this option, your revised, expanded essay must conform to the requirements of this assignment.
-It must be a persuasive essay (taking a stand and offering supporting evidence), it must be at least 4-5 pages in length, and it must include sources from our text as well as at least 2-3 outside sources.
-In addition, if you submit a rewrite, you must also turn in the previous, graded version of the paper (the original with my comments on it).
+If you choose this option, your revised, expanded essay must conform to the requirements of this Essay #6 assignment, and you must do additional research (at least 2 outside sources altogether).
+It must be a persuasive essay (taking a stand and offering supporting evidence), it must be at least 4-5 pages in length, and it must include sources from our text as well as at least 2 outside sources.
+In addition, if you submit a rewrite, you must also turn in the previous, graded version of the paper (the original with my comments and grade on it).
 If you do not have your original, previously graded paper, then you may NOT choose this rewrite option.

 È ¸ 9